Skip to main content

 Metabolic Dysregulation and Low SHBG

-The link between low SHBG and is well-established in clinical research.
+The link between low SHBG and metabolic syndrome is well-established in clinical research.
 Metabolic syndrome is a cluster of conditions that includes abdominal obesity, high blood pressure, elevated fasting glucose, and dyslipidemia (abnormal cholesterol or triglyceride levels).
 Individuals with low SHBG frequently exhibit a higher prevalence of these metabolic derangements.

 The mechanism involves the increased bioavailability of androgens, which can promote central adiposity and contribute to a pro-inflammatory state within adipose tissue.
 This inflammation, in turn, can worsen insulin signaling, perpetuating the cycle.